 Another series of arts-based workshops for birth professionals also formed part of the research.
 Seven midwives and one hypno-birth specialist took part in a weekly workshop for 12 weeks, where they were encouraged to reflect on their practice and what it means to be a birth professional.

 In addition to the workshops, a Sheffield theatre company produced an original theatre piece, Labour Intensive, based on the research findings and on their own interviews with mothers, fathers, siblings, midwives and obstetricians.
-Subsequently reworked as Partus, the piece ran at the Crucible Theatre, Sheffield, in 2016 and was taken on tour in 2017.
+This was performed at Derby Theatre and was subsequently reworked as Partus, which ran at the Crucible Theatre, Sheffield, in 2016 and was taken on tour in 2017.